-Impact of kidney function on 200 days of antiviral prophylaxis for cytomegalovirus disease in CMV-seronegative recipients of CMV-seropositive donor kidneys Post hoc analysis of a randomized, phase 3 trial of letermovir versus valganciclovir prophylaxis.
+Impact of kidney function on 200 days of antiviral prophylaxis for cytomegalovirus disease in cytomegalovirus-seronegative recipients of cytomegalovirus-seropositive donor kidneys: Post hoc analysis of a randomized, phase 3 trial of letermovir vs valganciclovir prophylaxis.
 Academic Article uri icon

 Overview